Duelers/Duelers/devTools/cardCreator/readme.md

 * Use pre-existing cards as inspiration: For example, I was able to create the "spiral technique" spell in about 5 minutes of work because that card is just a bigger version of a card I had already created (i.e. 'Pheonix Fire')
 * Other card examples can be found in the Client/Resources directory.
 * If you get an error when running the python script, please do read the error message.
 In many cases, these messages will indicate why the import process failed.
+* 'CardTriggerNotes' has some description about what different things do.
+Its not complete, be sure to add to it if you discover something!

 ## Fin!